 Some shelters may allow you to bring your own dog with you as you walk the kennel rows.

-How would you feel walking through a room while a bunch of furious strangers screamed obscenities in your face?
+How would you feel walking through a room while a bunch of furious strangers screamed in your face?
 That’s basically what it’s like to be a dog walking through a shelter kennel.
 First Dog’s adrenaline will be through the roof.
-Unless First Dog is a saint, any dog introductions you attempt after this are doomed to failure.
+Unless First Dog is a saint, any dog introductions you attempt after this are likely to fail.

 Learn how to read dog body language.
 This is important when you’re choosing any dog to adopt, and it’s even more important when you’re adopting a second dog.
 There is a hell of a lot more to canine communication than just tail wags and growls.
 You don’t want to miss any subtle signals.